 Many creditors will set a limit as to how much they will sue for, but Midland Funding LLC does not seem to set as high of limits on how much you owe.
 In fact, we have seen Midland Funding LLC sue for only a couple thousand dollars.
 As such, it’s important to understand how this firm works, so that you can be prepared.
-We would also love to provide free feedback how to work with Midland Funding LLC or talk to you about how we may be able settle for less than owed or direct you to do so, so feel free to write me (Ben) with any questions or setup time with me for a quick call.

 Who is Midland Funding LLC?